Mr-cool08/tolka/README.md

 # 4. Database

-The application uses a SQLite database to store translation job and billing information.
-Two tables are used:
+The application uses a SQLite database (`database.db`) to store translation job and user information.
+Three tables are used:

-- bookings: This table stores the translation job details and billing information submitted by users.
+- bookings: Stores the translation job details and billing information submitted by users.
-- taken_bookings: This table stores the accepted translation jobs.
+- taken_bookings: Stores the accepted translation jobs.
+- logins: Stores user account details with salted password hashes.

 # 5. Routes

 The application defines several routes for different functionalities:

+- /: Home page with options to sign up, log in, or book without an account.
-- /: Submit form: Route for submitting translation job information.
+- /booking: Route for submitting translation job information.
+- /signup: Route for creating a user account.
+- /user_login: Route for user login.
+- /user_logout: Route to log out a user.
 - /submit: Route for submitting translation job requests.
 - /billing: Route for submitting billing information.
 - /login: Route for authentication to access and accept translation job requests.